 The first thing to say is that political polls don’t ALWAYS get it wrong.
 We tend to remember the times they get it wrong because no-one talks about the times when they get it right.

-However, over the last few years we’ve seen three instances of when the political polls have got it wrong –
+However, over the last decade we’ve seen three instances of when the political polls have got it wrong –

 - General Election 2015 – polls suggested a hung parliament